trisCodes05/seach_cocktail/README.md

-# Simple React Project to Search Cocktails using first letter only
+# Simple React Project to Search Cocktails

 This project uses API from - TheCocktailDB.com